 New Hospital TV System to Entertain, Educate Patients

-It looks like a flat screen TV, but the patient education system in the new hospital will be so much more.
-At the touch of a button, patients will be able to:
+It looks like a flat screen TV, but the patient education system is so much more.
+At the touch of a button, patients can:

 - Call a nurse